michaelgpearce/coinmux/README.md

 ./bin/coinmux -p 2 -a 0.5 -o my-output-address-2 -c my-change-address-2 -k my-input-private-key-in-hex-2
 ```

-You will see output like this:
+You will see output like this for the first participant:
 ```
 [Participant]: Finding coin join message
 [Participant]: No available coin join